longhtt/Seattle-Weather/README.md

-# Seattle-Weather
-for DATA 3320 use
+# read me file for Seattle Weather (for DATA 3320 use)
+purpose of the project
+1.